datastaxdevs/workshop-streaming-game/README.md

 #### 5b.
 Try to cheat

 Let's be honest: there's no multiplayer game without cheaters - at least, cheat attempts.
-So try to walk beyond the boundaries of the play area, to see what happens.
+So, for example, try to _walk beyond the boundaries of the play area_, to see what happens.
 Notice the "Position" caption on the left sidebar?
 If you keep an arrow key pressed long enough, you will sure be able to bring that position to an illegal value such as `(-1, 0)`.
 But as soon as you release the key, the position bounces back to a valid state.